hmcts/pui-webapp-2/README.md

-    "start": start express server on port 4001 "nodemon": start express and watch for changes in code "nuke": Removes all node nodules and anything in the dist folder "postinstall": Stub for anything that is wanted to run automatically after running npm install, like perhaps symlinking
+    "start": start express server on port 4001 "nodemon": start express and watch for changes in code "nuke": Removes all node nodules and anything in the dist folder "postinstall": Stub for anything that is wanted to run automatically after running npm install for example, symlinking